datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 - `$girls`

 *** =hint
-The `$` operator allows you to call a specific column wihtin a dataset.
+The `$` operator allows you to call a specific column within a dataset.

 *** =pre_exercise_code
 ```{r,eval=FALSE}